BRAND

 A company website takes on a lot of different jobs.
 It can be your main sales rep, wholesale distributor, employee recruiter, and investor pitch all rolled into one.
 The homepage is often the first impression your business makes on a potential customer.
 Ultimately a website is where someone decides whether or not they trust a company to do what it says.

-As a person with a design background, of course I look at a company’s website through a specific lens but I think we all go by vibes and gut reactions a lot more than we may care to admit.
+As a person with a design background, of course I look at a company’s website through a specific lens but I think we all go by vibes and gut reactions to visuals a lot more than we may care to admit.

-The flip side of this is so much more energizing and appealing to picture.
-Here are some benefits I think of right away when pairing a website redesign with a brand refresh:
+The flip side of this is so much more energizing and appealing to picture .Here are some benefits I think of right away when pairing a website redesign with a brand refresh:

-• Cost savings from 2-in-1 discovery phase
+• Cost savings from a 2-in-1 discovery phase

 • Minimizing the time needed to reconcile changing your brand across different marketing materials

 Is it too much to tackle both brand and website at once?
 I get asked that a lot.
 Adding a brand refresh to a website redesign project doesn’t push the timeline out much farther.
-Sometimes it can even make the entire process take less time from start to finish.
+Sometimes it can even make everything take less time from start to finish.
 A brand refresh often brings more momentum to a website rebuild because the guardrails are lifted and there’s nothing holding the team back.

 Revisiting a website can naturally push a company to think more critically about how it is showing up generally.
 Think of it this way–you’re halfway to clarifying your overall messaging if we’re already rewriting web copy.
 We’re already exploring a refreshed look and feel if we’re creating new website banners.